VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

   -rule.configCheckInterval duration
      Interval for checking for changes in '-rule' files.
 By default the checking is disabled.
 Send SIGHUP signal in order to force config check for changes.
 DEPRECATED - see '-configCheckInterval' instead
   -rule.maxResolveDuration duration
-     Limits the maximum duration for automatic alert expiration, which is by default equal to 3 evaluation intervals of the parent group.
+     Limits the maximum duration for automatic alert expiration, which by default is 4 times evaluationInterval of the parent group.
   -rule.resendDelay duration
      Minimum amount of time to wait before resending an alert to notifier -rule.templates array